 - Tedious: It takes a lot of time to carve a water canal, only to have to manually guide the Villager through it.
 Building a railway takes a bit more time, but it's much more effective.

-Apart from these five methods, the only other way to move Villagers is to bump them down a path!
+Apart from these five methods, the only other way to move Villagers in Minecraft is to bump them down a path!
 That method is costly, slow, and difficult, so it's generally not worth the effort.